The Tiny Opportunities Board

 Masters

-Marine and Antarctic Science with the University of Tasmania (Australia).
+Marine Environment and Resources with the University of Southampton (England).
 Deadline accepts ongoing applications

-Marine sciences with Utrecht University (the Netherlands).
+Master’s Health Management in Aquaculture (double degree) with Wageningen University & Research (the Netherlands).
 Deadline accepts ongoing applications

 Diploma or certificate